Subramanyam-Lab/Decision-Scaled-Scenario-Approach/README.md

 ## Reproducing the Results

-Each benchmark folder contains a `submit.sh` script designed to run the experiments across different risk tolerance levels ($\varepsilon$) and scaling parameters ($s$) using SLURM array jobs.
+Each benchmark folder should contain a `submit.sh` script designed to run the experiments across different risk tolerance levels ($\varepsilon$) and scaling parameters ($s$) using SLURM array jobs.

 ### Running via SLURM